 I prepared two options; Israel, where my uncle had already invited me, or Australia.
 There was a programme in that country to settle the interior regions.
 Workers of any gender and race were needed, with any professional skills, from engineers to cooks.
 I spent half a year filling in forms and going to the Australian embassy in Moscow.
 Everything was ready, I only needed the compulsory $10,000 required to tide us over in the first few months after our move.
 I was waiting for my daughter to finish her final year of college.
 We planned to sell our room in the communal flat which would just have made $10,000, but while I was waiting, I received an invitation to London from the photographer Yuri Malyshev, who was publishing a magazine here with the artist Vitaly Vinogradov.

 I ended up choosing Britain.
 Incidentally, one of the factors was the weather.
 I don't like the heat and Israel and Australia are really hot.
 At first, we moved into a squat for Russian artists on the premises of a former bank in Shoreditch which Vitaly Vinogradov had bought.
-There was no shower and at night, the artists would gather in the hall to write their immortal masterpieces, drink and listen to loud music and I couldn't get to sleep.
+There was no shower and at night, the artists would gather in the front room to write their immortal masterpieces, drink and listen to loud music and I couldn't get to sleep.
 The guys advised me to turn myself in and apply for political asylum at the Home Office.
 They gave me a room at the Ethiopian hostel on Oxford Street, right opposite Selfridges, where I lived for half a year.
 I remember how I cried at the hostel when they gave me my first set of bed sheets printed with roses.
 That’s not how they made things in the USSR and I'd never seen anything like it in my life.
-I hadn't come to Britain to live, but by the third day I realised I wasn't going to leave here for anywhere.
-I only had £5 with me, (I hadn't had time to change any more in Saint Petersburg) a piece of soap and a roll of toilet paper.
+As I hadn't had time to change any more money in Saint Petersburg, with me I only had £5, a piece of soap and a roll of toilet paper.

 Next summer, I managed to bring my daughter here with the help of my acquaintance, an American called Joyce who owned a video company making a film about Chechnya.
 Joyce wrote an invitation for my daughter and her friend to come here for a Rolling Stones concert; a ‘cultural exchange’.
 At the British Consulate, nobody saw this as suspicious and they issued the visa in four hours.
 I remember that when the girls were at the consulate, on the wall there was an example of a completed application form and the photograph was a portrait of John Lennon.
 When they saw this they realised straight away everything would be fine and that the British Consulate saw a Rolling Stones concert as a completely justifiable reason to travel to the UK.
 Then they gave my daughter a flat in Lewisham, also as a refugee.